ufal/udpipe/README.md

 The models are loaded on-demand, but they are never freed.
 If a GPU is available, then all computation is performed on it (and an OOM might occur if too many models are loaded).
-If you would like to run BERT on GPU and the remaining computation on CPU, you could use GPU-enabled wembeddings service plus a CPU-only UDPipe 2 service.
+If you would like to run BERT on a GPU and the remaining computation on a CPU, you could use GPU-enabled wembeddings service plus a CPU-only UDPipe 2 service.